-The Mosae Forum retail offer consists of a more diverse middle class segment shops with the emphasis on daily shops and clothing stores which can be seen in seen in Table 4.5.
+The Mosae Forum retail offer consists of more diverse middle class segment shops with the emphasis on 'Daily' and clothing stores which can be seen in seen in Table 4.5.
 Some examples of these stores are: H&M, the Sting, Esprit, Van Haren, S.Oliver, Jumbo, Kruitvat and the Mediq Apotheek.
-In Appendix E, an overview of the facility offer is given for Maastricht.
+An overview of the available facilities for Maastricht is given in appendix E4.

-Mosae Forum is part of the inner shopping area, one of the subcentres of the inner-city shopping area of Maastricht, which can be seen in appendix C. Accessibility and parking were key aspects in the design of Mosae Forum, and led to an underground parking garage which resulted in a car-free location.
-The parking garage, which is easily accessible, has a capacity of 1,082 parking places and extensive facilities.
+Mosae Forum is part of the inner shopping area, one of the subcenters of the inner city shopping area of Maastricht, which can be seen in appendix E1.
+Accessibility and parking were key aspects in the design of the Mosae Forum.
+An underground parking garage resulted also in a car-free Markt.
+The parking garage which is easily accessible has a capacity of 1082 parking places.